leolas95/cornershop-backend-test/README.md

    and profile.
 2. The `menus` app contains the models, views and templates used for menu creation.
-3. The `slack` app contains the integration with the Slack API, allowing to send the menu of the day to the associated workspace's members.
+3. The `slack` app contains the integration with the Slack API, allowing to send the menu of the day to the associated workspace members.
 Currently, there's no way of associating slack users with system users beyond the registered names.